mohd-arham-islam/Rental-Bikes-Demand-Prediction/Instructions/End-to-End Project Implementation.md

 ![Flowchart of how the deployment works](image-1.png)

+CodePipeline is CD pipeline.
+It detects any changes made in the GitHub repo and then pushes the code to EB.

 ### Errors Faced
 Got the following error: `The instance profile aws-elasticbeanstalk-ec2-role associated with the environment does not exist.`

 Refer to the following url: https://stackoverflow.com/questions/76626720/the-instance-profile-associated-with-the-environment-does-not-exist

+## Deployment to Azure
+* Create new Web App in Azure Cloud.
+* Enable the GitHub Action option.